A WEEK OF MAMA

 Lately you have been asking questions that are above your age.
 "Where will I live when I'm older?
 Who will I marry?"

 After chatting with your kinder teacher yesterday, I had to ask you "Are you telling everyone at kinder that we have a new baby at home?"
 "No", you said with a guilty look on your face.
 "Why are you saying that?"
 I asked.
 "Because I just wish I was older.
 I wish I was a grown up.
 I wish I had a baby.
 How long does it take to get a baby?
 How old do you have to be?"
 Slow down kid.
-Your just four.
+You're just four.

 Day 6 #weekofmama